tejeeshr-spektra/build-your-first-power-bi-report/LabGuidepackageHOL2/Lab Guide/GettingStarted-V2.md

 ## 📋 Objectives

-After completing this lab you will be able to:
+After completing this lab, you will be able to:

 - Publish a Power BI Desktop report and its semantic model to a workspace in the Power BI Service.
 - Build an **executive dashboard** by pinning report visuals as tiles.